DavidLXu/DavidLXu.github.io/_posts/2026-04-17-blog-post-force-control-and-embodied-intelligence.md

 $$F = M \ddot{x}_e + B \dot{x}_e + K x_e$$

-where $x_e$ is the position error and $F$ is the contact force.
-The controller does not say "go to position X" or "produce force F." It says "if you are displaced by $x_e$, respond as if this were a spring."
+where \\(x_e\\) is the position error and \\(F\\) is the contact force.
+The controller does not say "go to position X" or "produce force F." It says "if you are displaced by \\(x_e\\), respond as if this were a spring."
 The result is a robot that has a calibrated *compliance* — it gives way smoothly under unexpected contact rather than either holding rigid or going limp.

 Impedance control is sometimes mislabeled "force-position hybrid control," which is misleading.
 Traditional hybrid control switches between force and position control on different axes or at different moments.
 Impedance control is neither — it defines a behavioral contract between displacement and force that holds continuously.